-As the parent/guardian of I pledge: □ To maintain high expectation for my child and the school □ To demonstrate consistent interest in my child's progress □ To support my child's best efforts □ To model the expectations described in the Code of Conduct □ To support and with school staff to promote learning □ To support the anti-bully policy □ To abide by all policies listed in this handbook and the Board P olicy Manual I have read/listened to the Code of Conduct and support the rules are outlined herein. nd expectations Parent's signature: Date: Signed As a student at CASTLE High School, I pledge: □ To come to school prepared to learn, in uniform, and on time ev □ To be attentive and engaged in the school's learning environme □ To work hard and give my best in all classes □ To be respectful towards everyone in my school □ To abide by the technology and internet safety policy □ To abide by all policies listed in this handbook and the Board P ent Student's Signature: [I Oate:

-Please return signed form to school office.
-This agreement will be placed into the student's file.
+As the parent/guardian of I pledge: □ To maintain high expectation for my child and the school □ To demonstrate consistent interest in my child's progress □ To support my child's best efforts □ To model the expectations described in the Code of Conduct □ To support and with school staff to promote learning □ To support the anti-bully policy □ To abide by all policies listed in this handbook and the Board Policy Manual I have read/listened to the Code of Conduct and support the rules a outlined herein. and expectations Parent's signature: Date: Signed Signed As a student at CASTLE High School, I pledge: □ To come to school prepared to learn, in uniform, and on time of the school's learning environm □ To be attentive and engaged in the school's learning environm □ To work hard and give my best in all classes □ To be respectful towards everyone in my school □ To abide by the technology and internet safety policy □ To abide by all policies listed in this handbook and the Board nent Student's Signature: Date: Signed Please return signed form to school office.
+This agreement will be pl laced into the student's file.